 Again, this juice contains antioxidant vitamins A and C, which are excellent for the immune system.
 In addition to these vitamins, it contains minerals like magnesium, potassium, and iron.
-Magnesium helps to keep the thymus functioning at its best and is, therefore, an excellent anti-inflammatory.
-Iron is a crucial element in the natural growth of the immune system and is especially important for the lymphocytes.
+Magnesium helps to keep the thymus functioning at its best and is, therefore, an excellent anti-inflammatory agent.
+Iron is a crucial element in the natural growth of the immune system and is especially important for lymphocyte production.

 Beet and Turmeric